 In other words, you can expect a complete criminal background profile when you launch such a search.
-It will help to know here that once an arrest is effected under an active warrant, release can only be secured by going through a bail hearing unless the order in question was issued in a misdemeanor case.
+It would help to know here that once an arrest is effected under an active warrant, release can only be secured by going through a bail hearing unless the order in question was issued in a misdemeanor case.

-If this person has a history of not obeying legal orders or if he poses a threat to the victim or the society, bail will not be granted.
-When you initiate a search for outstanding warrants from Mineral County, you will be given information on arrest records, details about the facility where the accused is being held after sentencing, verdict and more.
+If this person has a history of not obeying legal orders or poses a threat to the victim or the society, bail will not be granted.
+When you initiate a search for outstanding warrants from Mineral County, you will be given information on arrest records, details about the facility where the accused is being held after sentencing, verdict, and more.
 To find this data, you should approach:

 - The office of the sheriff: 150 Armstrong St, Keyser, West Virginia 26726